gearbox-solutions/eloquent-filemaker/README.md

 protected $connection = 'theConnectionName';
 ```

-Once they're set correctly, you can create relationships, such as a belongsTo, by manually creating a new eloquent-filemaker belongsTo object and setting the appropriate keys.
+Once they're set correctly, you can create relationships, such as a belongsTo, by manually creating a new eloquent-filemaker belongsTo object or importing a new trait and setting the appropriate keys.

+### Manually creating a relationship

 Here is an example of setting a native Laravel User Model to belong to a FileMaker-based Company FMModel class.